 What you HAVE to include in your strategy

-If you are thinking of implementing an Inbound Marketing strategy in your business, here are the 3 most important elements that should be present in your strategy:
+If you are thinking of implementing this type of strategy in your business, here are the 3 most important elements that should be present in your strategy:

 1.Search Engine Optimization(SEO)

 According to Imforza, 93% of online experiences start with the search engine.
 This indicates that if you need to bring more people to your business, then you should be online as well.
 SEO is all about the optimization of website's structure, form and content for search, in order to get higher places on Google search results.
 Having a high quality and optimized content is the first requirement that needs to be present for Google to find you and make your content appear in the first places of its search.
 SEO is a crucial element of an Inbound Marketing strategy, because if you cannot be found, then won't get the business.
 To go deeper in SEO, here is an awesome guide to SEO by Search Engine Land.